 How popular is the baby name Clementine in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, check out all the blog posts that mention the name Clementine.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Clementine.

 The graph will take a few moments to load.
 (Don't worry, it shouldn't take 9 months!)
 If it's taking too long, try reloading the page.

 Looking for baby names that are associated with the color orange — including baby names that mean “orange”?

 If so, you’re in luck — I’ve collected dozens of ideas for you in this post.

 But, before we get to the names, let’s take a look at what the color orange represents…

 In Western cultures in particular, orange can be symbolic of:

 It can also be associated with safety.
 A vivid reddish-orange — one that contrasts well with the blue of the sky — is used to make clothing and equipment highly visible in certain circumstances (e.g., at construction sites, during hunting season).

 In Eastern cultures, orange is considered a sacred color.
 In Hinduism, for example, orange represents fire and, thereby, purity (as impurities are burned away by fire).